 Leeton IRCF Journey

-My role is to support the Leeton not-for-profits (NFPs) to build relationships, connect across Leeton and work together on seeing through the Community Roadmap to successful completion of a shared vision for Leeton.
+Through the IRCF program in Leeton, local community facilitators have contributed to supporting the Leeton not-for-profits (NFPs) to build relationships, connect across the region, and work together on activating a Community Roadmap, a shared vision for Leeton and surrounds.

 Proudly supported by

 Leeton IRCF Goals

 Leeton is a rural community in the Riverina region of NSW in the country of the Wiradjuri nation.
 The IRCF program in Leeton encompasses the Leeton local government area and includes the villages of Yanco, Wamoon, Whitton and Murrami.